-Hailsham Youth Council, relaunching in 2021, is Hailsham's young voice and the team of young people running the group aspire to make a positive contribution to the local community in which they live.
+Hailsham Youth Council, relaunching soon, is Hailsham's young voice and the team of young people running the group aspire to make a positive contribution to the local community in which they live.

 Consisting of a small group of dedicated 11 to 16 year olds, HYC works in partnership with local authorities, schools, voluntary organisations, youth clubs and other community-focused organisations.
 HYC meets regaularly on both a formal and an informal basis.